19hours/sg-statutes/Acts/Pharmacists Registration Act.md

 ### Registers

-15\.—(1) The Registrar shall keep and maintain the following registers:
+15\.—(1) In addition to duties under the Public Sector (Governance) Act 2018, the Registrar must keep and maintain the following registers:

 (a) a register to be called the “Register of Pharmacists” containing —